What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 If the word SATs presents you with a mental image of your child sitting in a large hall with row after row of desks covered in pens and papers, then you will be pleased to hear that this is not the case.

-In 2023, as in any other year, it’s likely that Year 2 and Year 6 SATs will be sat in the same classroom that your child has been learning in all year.
+For the upcoming SATs, as in any other year, it’s likely that Year 2 and Year 6 SATs will be sat in the same classroom that they have has been learning in all year.
 This will vary from school to school though, so if you are interested in finding out more, talk to a teacher next time you are on the school run.

-The papers themselves, whilst being designed to test your child’s knowledge, will consist of questions that are similar to the ones students would have seen in class or in end of year tests in previous years.
+The papers themselves, whilst being designed to test children’s knowledge, will consist of questions that are similar to the ones students would have seen in class or in end of year tests in previous years.

-They will test techniques, skills and the knowledge gained not only from Year 6, but throughout the entirety of primary school.
-Roughly 50% of the content on the 2019 SATs papers came from topics studied in Year 6, with the remaining content being shared across Year 5, 4 and 3 in that order.
+The KS2 SATs will test techniques, skills and the knowledge gained not only from Year 6, but throughout the entirety of primary school.
+Most years, our analysis from the maths tests shows that at least 50% of the content tests topics learnt by the children in years 3 to 5 at primary school.

 - Paper 1 is an arithmetic test which should take around 15 minutes.
 It will consist of 25 marks.